Wang-Bioinformatics-Lab/qiime2_normalization_plugin/README.md

 ## Test

-Now you should have a file output.qza in ./data
+Now you should have a file relative_output.qza for RELATIVEFREQUENCY and frequency_output.qza for FREQUENCY in ./data

-You need to unzip the output.qza file, and get a folder with a lot of numbers and letters.
+You need to unzip the thes *output.qza file, and get a folder with a lot of numbers and letters.

 Go to that folder and go to data folder in it, you should see a file names feature-table.biom.